 Inlaid woodwork in geometric forms, sometimes of contrasting woods, used in flooring.
 A common example is individual pickets of wood flooring, adhered together in groups of six pickets – then four picketed squares are alternately adhered to form a tile pattern.

-A hardwood floor finish that contains a high level of aluminum oxide for superior resistance to surface wear-through.
+A hardwood floor finish that features an extra-hard urethane coating with aluminum oxide for superior resistance to surface wear-through.

 Another word for a layer of wood, typically used to describe engineered hardwood construction layers.